 Windows 10 uses a different lifecycle from previous versions, based on whether it is a long-term service release for the Enterprise edition, or a version which receives updates via the semi-annual channel (SAC).
 The date shown above is for the first release of Windows 10 using the fixed lifecycle policy.
 For more information refer to the Microsoft Windows lifecycle fact sheet.

-Although Microsoft has ended support for Windows XP, support for the platform has been extended through the current version of SocketTools.
-More information is available in a technical article that discusses Windows XP support.
+Microsoft ended support for Windows XP in 2014 and extended paid support for Windows XP was discontinued in April, 2019.
+SocketTools support for the platform was extended through version 10.0.1268.1982.
+As of March 30, 2021 SocketTools is no longer supported on Windows XP, Vista or Windows Server 2003.
+More information is available in a technical article which discusses Windows XP support.

 Support for Windows 98 and Windows Me was discontinued on July 11, 2006.
 Support for Windows NT 4.0 Workstation was discontinued on June 30, 2004 and support for the Windows NT 4.0 Server platforms was discontinued on December 31, 2004.
 For more information about the Windows product life cycles, please visit the Microsoft Windows website.